 So, what exactly does a 1:1 ratio mean?
 It means that if you use 250g/9oz of dark chocolate, you should use the exact same amount (250ml/9oz) of heavy cream with it.
 No US cups in here, guys!
 You need to measure all your ingredients using a digital kitchen scale.

-The 2:1 dark chocolate to heavy cream ratio makes a more stable ganache because it has more cocoa solids and fats in the formula in general.
+The 2:1 dark chocolate to heavy cream ratio makes a more stable ganache because it has more cocoa solids and fats in the formula.
 After cooling it to room temperature, you can whip it and use it as a frosting for your cake.
 A whipped ganache at this ratio can be used as a very stable filling for macarons.
 At room temperature, you can use it as a frosting that goes on your cake under fondant.
 It's also perfect for truffles that you usually roll into balls and cover with tempered chocolate, cocoa powder, shredded coconut, or crushed nuts.
 Your truffles will be stable at room temperature and easy to make and handle.
 Check out my recipe for Easy homemade chocolate truffles to learn how to make them hassle-free.

 The 3:1 dark chocolate ganache is great for even more stable truffles that will withstand heat better which will make it possible to serve them during summer.
 You can also cover them in a variety of toppings, or tempered chocolate.

 The 2:1 milk chocolate to heavy cream ratio is for those who prefer the taste of milk chocolate.
 Using milk chocolate will result in a sweeter ganache.
 However, it has less cocoa, so you need more chocolate than heavy cream to make a nice consistency that you can use to fill your hard-shell truffles, cupcakes, or cakes.
 As with all ganache types, you can use it for different applications at room temperature, after stabilizing, and after whipping it.